Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment

-\paragraph{Content-guided Sampled Probability (CSP).} Since the equator entails more scene information \cite{deng2021lau, sitzmann2018saliency}, we introduce the prior equator bias \cite{djilali2021simple} $\mathcal{M}$ to constrain the sampled viewport near the equator.
+\paragraph{Equator-guided Sampled Probability (ESP).} Since the equator entails more scene information \cite{deng2021lau, sitzmann2018saliency}, we introduce the prior equator bias \cite{djilali2021simple} $\mathcal{M}$ to constrain the sampled viewport near the equator.
 Concretely, the prior equator bias obeys a Gaussian distribution with a mean of $0$ and a standard deviation of $0.2$ in latitude.
 Regions near the equator have higher sampled weights and regions close to the poles have relatively low sampled weights.
 We apply the softmax function to $\mathcal{M}$ to obtain the coordinate probability map $\mathcal{M}_{p}$ where each coordinate corresponds to a sampled probability.
 Then we take $\mathcal{X}_{neighbor}^{t}$ sampled probabilities $\{p_{x}^{i}\}_{i=1}^{K}$ from $\mathcal{M}_{p}$.
-Meanwhile, due to the inhibition of return (IOR) \cite{posner1984components} where regions that have been fixated by the eyes have a lower probability of being fixated again in the near future, we multiply $p_{x}^{z}$ with a decreasing factor $\gamma $ where $z$ is the index of $x_{c}^{t-1}$.
-Finally, we apply softmax function to calculate $p_{csp} = \{p_{csp}^{i}\}_{i=1}^{K}$.
-Overall, the CSP calculation function $\mathcal{F}_{csp}(\mathcal{X})$ can be defined as:
+Meanwhile, due to the inhibition of return (IOR) \cite{posner1984components} where regions that have been fixated by the eyes have a lower probability of being fixated again in the near future, we multiply $p_{x}^{k}$ with a decreasing factor $\gamma $ where $k$ is the index of the viewport coordinate has been generated.
+Finally, we apply softmax function to calculate $p_{esp} = \{p_{esp}^{i}\}_{i=1}^{K}$.
+Overall, the ESP calculation function $\mathcal{F}_{esp}(\mathcal{X})$ can be defined as:

 \paragraph{Details-guided Sampled Probability (DSP).} To efficiently measure the texture complexity of each patch, we use pixel-level information entropy $\mathcal{E} $.
 The mathematical expression is: